Eating disordersAnorexia; Bulimia; Binge eating

 - Bulimia nervosa involves a pattern of bingeing and purging.

-- Anorexia nervosa involves a pattern of self-starvation, but can also include binge eating and purging.
+- Anorexia nervosa involves a pattern of self-starvation and other behaviors to restrict weight gain, but can also include binge eating and purging.

 - Binge eating disorder is characterized by episodes of uncontrolled eating, without purging behavior.